Neph0s/InCharacter/README.md

 ### Personality Assessment

-To assess the personality of a specific ChatHaruhi Bot, use the following commands:
+To assess the personality of a specific role-playing agent (RPA), use the following commands:

 Conduct personality test on a specific character: